-The school's support staff team includes principals, assistant principals, education directors, deans, guidance counselors, social workers, psychologists, and behavior interventionists.
+The school's support staff team includes principals, assistant principals, education directors, deans, guidance counselors, social workers, psychologists, the Social Emotional Learning team and the Positive Behaviors and Interventions team.
 The support staff team will partner with the teachers in constructing a positive learning environment where scholars can reach high academic levels and individual success.
 Appropriate members of the support staff will be able to address behavior issues and provide a plan of action for positive scholar behavior.

 Parents are encouraged to discuss with their scholar's teacher, and other school staff, issues that may affect student behavior.
-Guidance conferences attended by the principal or his/her designee, a guidance counselor, the scholar's parent, and at least one of the scholar's teachers will be held with students where appropriate.
+Guidance conferences attended by the principal or his/her designee, a guidance counselor, the scholar's parent, and at least one of the scholar's teachers will be held with scholars where appropriate.
 Parents who want to discuss guidance interventions in response to student behavior should inform the Parent Coordinator of their child's respective school.